wing5wong/artisan-whs-static/source/_extracurricular_activities/rugby.md

 ---
-title: Rugby
+title: Rugby - Girls & Boys
 date: 2023-11-16T20:27:36.285Z
 person_in_charge: Mr B. Parry
 people:
   - role: Teacher in Charge
     name: Mrs L. Murphy
 extracurricular_area: Sport
-cost: "U15 fee $60.00 (approx).
-1st XV & Girls Rugby fee $120 (approx) - play
-  in Manawatu competition.  "
+cost: "U14 fee $60.00 (approx).
+U15 fee $120 (approx).
+We are looking to take the U15 team to the Manawatu Comptetion this year (TBC).
+1st XV & Girls Rugby fee $120 (approx) - play in Manawatu competition.  "
 ---
 Most year 9 students who are interested in Rugby play for one of the schools Junior teams.